 The removal time varies depending on the items auctioned.
 Removal usually takes place the day following the auction from 9:00 AM until 4:00 PM.
 The removal schedule will be published in the terms and conditions of the sale.

-What are the terms of sale?
+What are the terms of the sale?

 The terms and conditions of the sale include payment details, sales tax information, bidder premium, removal process, and other procedures.
 Each auction has terms and conditions specific to that sale.
 Guests should read terms and conditions for each event individually.

 When are items available for inspection?